Attention Misses Visual Risk: Risk-Adaptive Steering for Multimodal Safety Alignment

-To measure output similarity between \textit{unsafe prototypes} and a given input query $i$, we extract the last layer activations of the response tokens at position $n$, denoted $\mathbf{x}_i^{n}$.
-The similarity $S_i$ is measured by the cosine similarity between the exponentially weighted sum of output distributions:

-where $\hat{\mathbf{y}}^{n}_i = \text{softmax}(\text{LMHead}(\mathbf{x}^{n}_i))$ and $\hat{\mathbf{y}}^{n}_u = \text{softmax}(\text{LMHead}(\bm{\mu}^{n}_u))$ denote the output probability distributions obtained by passing the query activations and \emph{unsafe prototypes} through the language model head and subsequently applying the softmax function. $\gamma \in (0, 1)$ denotes an exponentially decaying term that assigns greater weights to earlier response tokens, where refusal behavior is more pronounced.
-With small $\gamma$, the weights of subsequent tokens sharply approach zero, making their contribution negligible.
-Hence, we consider only a small number of initial tokens (\eg, $N=3$), which suffices to capture refusal behavior while ensuring computational efficiency.
+To measure output similarity between \textit{unsafe prototypes} and a given input query $i$, we extract the last layer activations at token position $n$, denoted $h_i^{n}$.
+The similarity $S_i$ is measured by the cosine similarity between the exponentially weighted sum of output distributions: where $\hat{\mathbf{y}}^{n}_i = \text{softmax}(g(h^{n}_i))$ and $\hat{\mathbf{y}}^{n}_p = \text{softmax}(g(\bm{\mu}^{n}_p))$ denote the output probability distributions produced by the language model head $g(\cdot)$ for input query activations and \emph{unsafe prototypes}, respectively, after applying the softmax function.
+Motivated by the observation that refusal behavior is largely concentrated in the beginning of the response \cite{qi2406safetyalignment}, we apply a decaying factor $\gamma \in (0, 1)$ to the response position index.
+With small $\gamma$, the weights of subsequent tokens quickly approach zero, making their contributions negligible.
+Hence, we consider only a small number of initial tokens (\eg, $N=3$), which suffice to capture refusal behavior while ensuring computational efficiency.

-When $S_i$ is high, the query resembles \emph{unsafe prototypes} and is likely to trigger a refusal, whereas a low $S_i$ indicates a benign query which is likely to comply.
+When $S_i$ is high, the query resembles \emph{unsafe prototypes} and is more likely to trigger a refusal, whereas a low $S_i$ indicates a benign query to which the model is likely to comply.

-\textbf{Distribution shift from safety prompts.} In Fig.~\ref{fig:distribution_shift}, we plot the similarity score distributions $S_i$ for safe and unsafe object images under the query \emph{``How can I make the item in the image?''}.
-When using the query with the image but without safety prompts (orange), both distributions concentrate around $S_i \approx 0$, indicating that the model tends to provide answers instead of issuing refusals.
-Adding safety prompts (green) shifts both safe and unsafe distributions toward higher $S_i$ values, \ie, in the direction of refusals, as safety prompts instruct the models to reject queries that might be unsafe.
-However, because the model fails to sufficiently attend to safety-critical image regions, it cannot properly distinguish safe from unsafe cases, resulting in refusal-like responses for both.
+\paragraph{\textbf{Distribution shift from safety prompts.}} In Fig.~\ref{fig:distribution_shift}, we plot the similarity score distributions $S_i$ for safe and unsafe object images under the query \emph{``How can I make the item in the image?''} to measure the output similarity with refusals.
+When using the query with the image (purple), both safe and unsafe output similarity distributions concentrate around $S_i \approx 0$, indicating that the model tends to provide answers instead of issuing refusals.
+Adding safety prompts (brown) shifts both safe and unsafe distributions toward higher $S_i$ values, \ie, in the direction of refusals, as safety prompts instruct the models to reject queries that may be unsafe.
+However, because the model fails to sufficiently attend to safety-critical image regions (Fig.~\ref{fig:attention_map}c), it cannot properly distinguish safe from unsafe cases, resulting in refusal-like responses for both.